ncatlab/nlab-content/pages/5/0/7/4/24705/content.md

     }
 \end{imagefromfile}

-The dependent linear type of a quantum gate controlled by a classical bit:
+{#ClassicallyControlledQuantumGate} The dependent linear type of a quantum gate controlled by a classical bit:

 \begin{imagefromfile}
     "file_name": "QCwthLHT-BitControlledQGate-221001.jpg",